-Dawn D. Bennett-Alexander, tenured associate professor of Employment Law & Legal Studies at the University of Georgia's Terry College of Business, is a cum laude graduate of the Howard University School of Law and a magna cum laude graduate of the Federal City College (now the University of the District of Columbia), both in Washington, DC.
+Dawn D. Bennett-Alexander, emerita tenured associate professor of Employment Law & Legal Studies at the University of Georgia's Terry College of Business, is a cum laude graduate of the Howard University School of Law and a magna cum laude graduate of the Federal City College (now the University of the District of Columbia).
 She is licensed to practice law in DC and six federal jurisdictions.
-She has over 50 awards and recognitions for teaching and service, including the 2019 Minority Services & Programs Honored Trailblazer tribute, 2017 award for UGA’s best Diversity & Inclusion program, 2016 Women’s Studies Professor of the Year and one of UGA Student Government Association’s ten Outstanding Professors of the Year, and the 2015 national $25,000 Elizabeth Hurlock Beckman award for excellence in teaching.
+She has over 60 awards and recognitions for teaching and service, including the 2019 Minority Services & Programs Honored Trailblazer tribute, 2017 award for UGA’s best Diversity & Inclusion program, 2016 Women’s Studies Professor of the Year and one of UGA Student Government Association’s ten Outstanding Professors of the Year, and the 2015 national $25,000 Elizabeth Hurlock Beckman award for excellence in teaching.
 The Beckman award arises from being recommended by a student who has accomplished something significant for the community who attributes it to their professor’s influence.
-Dr. Bennett-Alexander used her award to establish an endowed scholarship at the University of Georgia for students who engage in diversity work to build bridges of understanding.
-Dr. Bennett-Alexander delivered a TED Talk on Practical Diversity in 2015 (with over 123,000 views) and is the 2011 recipient of the University of Georgia’s highest award for diversity, the Dr. Martin Luther King, Jr. Building Bridges award.
+Dr. B-A, as she is affectionately known, used her award to establish the Dawn D. Bennett-Alexander Building Bridges Scholarship at the University of Georgia for students who engage in diversity work to build bridges of understanding.
+Upon her retirement from UGA in February 2021, the University honored her decades of diversity work by creating the Dawn D. Bennett-Alexander Inclusive Faculty Award for faculty demonstrating a significant commitment to Diversity & Inclusion.
+Dr. B-A delivered a TED Talk on Practical Diversity in 2015 (with over 149,000 views) and is the 2011 recipient of the University of Georgia’s highest award for diversity, the Dr. Martin Luther King, Jr. Building Bridges award.
 She was also a Fulbright Senior Scholar Fellowship and taught and conducted research on race and gender at the Ghana School of Law in Ghana, West Africa for ten months.

-Before coming into academia, Dr. Bennett-Alexander worked in legal capacities in Washington, DC at the Department of Justice’s Honors Program, Criminal Appellate Division, the D.C.
+Before coming into academia, Dr. B-A worked in legal capacities in Washington, DC at the Department of Justice’s Honors Program, Criminal Appellate Division, the D.C.
 Court of Appeals, the highest court in DC, as law clerk to the Honorable Julia Cooper Mack, the first black female appointed to a court of last resort in the US; the White House Domestic Council, serving as assistant to the Associate Director and General Counsel; the Federal Trade Commission's Antitrust Division, and the Federal Labor Relations Authority litigating federal sector labor law cases.
-She also taught at Antioch School of Law in their National Farmworker Paralegal Training Program and the University of North Florida and served as a special master (labor mediator and arbitrator) for the Florida Public Employees Relations Commission for over six years.
+She also taught at Antioch School of Law in their National Farmworker Paralegal Training Program and the University of North Florida and served as a special master (labor mediator and arbitrator) for the Florida Public Employees Relations Commission.

-Dr. Bennett-Alexander has conducted diversity and Employment Law seminars for the public and private sector since 1985, has been featured in media across the country, including National Public Radio, The Wall Street Journal, USA Today, Fortune magazine, Georgia Trend, the Houston Chronicle, the Atlanta Journal and Constitution.
+Dr. B-A has conducted diversity and Employment Law seminars for thousands in the public and private sector since 1983, has been featured in media across the country, including National Public Radio, The Wall Street Journal, USA Today, Fortune magazine, Georgia Trend, the Houston Chronicle, the Atlanta Journal and Constitution.

-Dawn dedicates all of her Diversity, Inclusion and Equity work to her Ancestors, 3 daughters and 2 grandchildren.
+Dr. B-A dedicates all of her Diversity, Inclusion, Equity and Belonging work to her Ancestors, 3 daughters and 2 grandchildren.